 Subhash Chandra Bose was head of the INC in the 1920s and 1930s and his radical views were well received.
 This forced the INC to concede that the country would not remain content as a British dominion, and full independence became the need of the hour.

 While the goal was clear, there was little consensus among Indian leaders at this time as to the method.
 Subhash Chandra Bose had actively started to recruit and train the members of the Indian National Army.
 He had gathered quite a bit of support from international quarters.
 Many Indians enlisted and were in favour of an armed conflict to regain independence.
 Many national leaders, however, were in support of Gandhi due to his mass appeal.

 In December 1945, general elections were held in British India to elect members who would represent the people at the Central Legislative Assembly and at the Council of State.
 The INC won 59 of the 102 seats contested.

 Partition and Independence

-Lord Mountbatten, the last Viceroy of India went on to stay as the first Governor-General of the country to oversee the transition from British India to Republic of India (1950).
-It is in this time that the Constituent Assembly was set up to draft what would later become the longest written constitution of the world.
+Lord Mountbatten, the last Viceroy of India went on to stay as the first Governor-General of the country to oversee the transition from British India to the Republic of India (1950).
+It is during this time that the Constituent Assembly was set up to draft what would later become the longest written constitution in the world.

 India’s struggle for independence has been a long and painful journey and sweet success came with the establishment of the world’s largest democracy.
-It is this struggle that finally broke the shackles of regionalism and religion and united the entire country in pride and nationalism.
+This struggle finally broke the shackles of regionalism and religion and united the entire country in pride and nationalism.
 India’s independence movement also helped spark a number of non-violent civil rights movements across the world.
-The ideals of Ahimsa (non-violence) and Satyagraha (non-cooperation) which had been largely adopted by Indians in the later part of the struggle has demonstrated the efficacy of civil disobedience versus an armed struggle.
+The ideals of Ahimsa (non-violence) and Satyagraha (non-cooperation) which had been largely adopted by Indians in the latter part of the struggle have demonstrated the efficacy of civil disobedience versus an armed struggle.

 Know more about Indian history: